Thairath Online

 Share article

-At the first hearing in October 2025, Yamagami admitted, "Everything is true; I did it myself."
-He used a homemade gun constructed from a metal pipe and tape to fire two shots at Abe while he was delivering a campaign speech in Nara.
+At the initial hearing in October 2025, Yamagami confessed, saying, "Everything is true.
+I did it myself."
+He used a homemade gun made from steel pipes and tape to fire two consecutive shots at Abe while he was campaigning in Nara.

-Yamagami’s motive sparked widespread debate in Japanese society.
-The defense lawyer described him as a "victim of religious abuse," revealing that his mother donated over 100 million yen (about 20 million baht) to the "Unification Church," also known as the Moon sect, leading to the family’s bankruptcy, including the life insurance money of his father.
+Yamagami's motive became a widely debated topic in Japanese society.
+The defense lawyer described him as a "victim of religious abuse," revealing that his mother donated over 100 million yen (about 20 million baht) to the "Unification Church," also known as the Moon sect, leading to bankruptcy, including his father's life insurance money.

-Yamagami stated his anger was directed at Abe after seeing a video in which Abe expressed support for the church’s activities, although he admitted his initial target was the church’s senior leadership.
+Yamagami stated his resentment was directed at Abe after seeing a video of Abe expressing support for the church's activities, although he admitted his initial target was the church's senior executives.

-Eito Suzuki, a reporter covering the case, described a deeply sorrowful atmosphere in court, especially when Abe’s widow, Akie Abe, heard testimony suggesting her husband may have been merely a "tool" in a revenge against the religious sect.
-She emotionally told the court, "The grief from losing my husband will never fade...
-I just want him to have lived."
+Eito Suzuki, a reporter covering the case, said the courtroom atmosphere was filled with sorrow, especially when Abe's widow, Akie Abe, heard testimony suggesting her husband was merely a "tool" in the religious cult's revenge.
+She tearfully told the court, "The grief of losing my husband will never fade...
+I just want him to be alive."

-Meanwhile, Yamagami’s sister testified as a defense witness, recounting the hardships their family endured due to their mother’s obsession with the sect, deeply moving those attending the trial.
+Meanwhile, Yamagami's older sister testified as a defense witness, recounting the hardships their family endured due to their mother's obsession with the cult, which deeply moved those attending the trial.

-The prosecution is seeking a life sentence, emphasizing that the act was brutal and shattered the peace of a country with strict gun control laws like Japan.
-The defense requests a sentence of no more than 20 years, asking the court to consider the social environment and personal tragedy that shaped the defendant’s actions.
+Previously, the prosecution demanded a life sentence, emphasizing the brutality of the act and its disruption of Japan's peaceful society, which strictly regulates firearms.
+In contrast, the defense requested a sentence of no more than 20 years, urging consideration of social circumstances and personal tragedy that shaped the defendant's actions.

-Rin Ushiyama, a sociologist from Queen’s University Belfast, commented that public sympathy for Yamagami stems from widespread frustration in Japan with religious sects pressuring people for donations.
-However, "victimhood" cannot be used to justify committing such a serious crime.
+Rin Ushiyama, a sociologist from Queen's University Belfast, commented that public sympathy for Yamagami stems from accumulated dissatisfaction among Japanese people toward religious groups that pressure for donations.
+However, she stated that his status as a "victim" cannot justify committing such a serious crime.